 There are certain safety requirements for working in a laboratory.
-Students are obliged to take note of these rules5 and to comply with them.
+Students are obliged to take note of these rules6 and to comply with them.
+Students are not allowed to work in any of the chemical laboratories until after they have passed the introductory safety test that is part of Lab Course 1.